buildingSMART/IFC5-development/src/readme.md

 3. run `npm install`
 4. Modify the typescript source files (`.ts`) as desired (*do not modify the render.mjs file directly*)
 5. run `npm test` to run tests
-6. run `npm build` to update the `render.mjs` file which is used by the viewer.
+6. run `npm build-viewer` to update the `render.mjs` file which is used by the viewer.